6 Emotional Needs in an Intimate Relationship: Why They’re So Important

-When people feel secure in relationships, they have a sense of safety, and they know that they are supported by their partner.
+When people feel secure in relationships, they have a sense of safety, and they know that their partner supports them.

-Having a strong emotional connection is one of the top relationship needs, based upon science.
+Having a strong emotional connection is one of the top relationship needs based on science.
 People have greater levels of well-being when they are emotionally connected to their partners.

 Furthermore, having a strong emotional connection can help partners to be more responsive to each other in times of distress.
 For instance, if one partner is upset, an emotionally connected partner will be able to detect this and take steps to comfort the other.